You Earned a Ticket!

 Volunteers are stealth wealth

 Volunteers are stealth wealth.
 The California State PTA estimates that in a single year PTA volunteers alone donated more than 20 million volunteer hours.
-Using IRS guidelines, in California alone this is roughly equivalent to half a billion dollars.
+Using IRS guidelines, in California alone this is roughly equivalent to more than $750 billion.

-To elevate and amplify the value of volunteerism in California, in 2019 California Governor Newsom appointed Josh Fryday to the role of Chief Service Officer for the state, drawing on a precedent set a decade earlier in New York City by then-mayor Michael Bloomberg.
+To elevate and amplify the value of volunteerism in California, in 2019 California Governor Newsom appointed Josh Fryday to the newly-created role of Chief Service Officer for the state, drawing on a precedent set a decade earlier in New York City by then-mayor Michael Bloomberg.
+As of 2024, Fryday still holds this position.

 In schools that do a good job of corralling free talent, parents provide all manner of assistance to their schools, including financial and legal help, organizational and technical consulting, and more.